 - Fantastic platform for all things marketing – exposure, brand development, advertising and endorsement.

-- The adjudicating committee will be made up of a minimum of six (6) persons including the Chairperson.
+- The adjudicating jury will be made up of a minimum of six (6) persons including the Chairperson.

-- The adjudicating committee decision is final with no appeals will be entertained.
+- The adjudicating jury decision is final with no appeals will be entertained.

-- Each member of the adjudicating committee will agree to a non-disclosure agreement and declaration of no interest as a condition of acceptance.
+- Each member of the adjudicating jury will agree to a non-disclosure agreement and declaration of no interest as a condition of acceptance.

-- Every member shall be duty-bound to abstain from sitting on the adjudicating committee or to attend any meeting in which s/he may have a conflict of interest.
+- Every member shall be duty-bound to abstain from sitting on the adjudicating jury or to attend any meeting in which s/he may have a conflict of interest.

 - The jury may request a site visit to any project it may deem necessary.
 Entrants are to notify property owners of this possible eventuality.